 Thickened saliva (spit) can be a challenging side effect of treatment for head and neck cancers.

-Information about the side effect trismus and how it is treated.
+This article provides information about the side effect trismus and how it can be managed.

 Hyperbaric oxygen therapy can be used to treat some long-term side effects of cancer treatment.